Designing the K-12 Education Environment for Fall 2020 and Beyond

 While the recommendations noted above are short-term options for this school year, they also support future-ready learning to keep moving students forward in their educational journey.
-Click here to learn more about the findings of the DLR Group K-12 Engagement Survey.

 This narrative was completed as part of the Rethinking K-12 Education research project and co-authored by Shelly Engels Yancy.